 And let’s face it, the lines and length of time that comes when traveling by plane gives you that feeling of needing a vacation after that vacation.
 I never feel like I need a vacation after a close and comfortable weekend staycation!

-One of the things I love and admire about Mike include his appreciation for planning and going out on dates.
+One of the things I love and admire about my boyfriend, Mike, includes his appreciation for planning and going out on dates.
 But the whole dinner and a movie thing gets boring (let’s not get into it, but I don’t really enjoy going out to the movies anyway), so we love planning staycations whenever possible.

 This post contains affiliate links to help keep this blog running.